-- Places to sit and enjoy spectacular views across the Inner Harbour
+- Places to sit and enjoy spectacular views of the Inner Harbour

-- Indigenous and adaptive plantings that will thrive in our climate and provide habitat for birds and other wildlife
+- Additional trees, as well as indigenous and adaptive plantings that will thrive in our climate and provide habitat for birds and other wildlife